 Later, Dorgon perished Shunzhi Emperor's big brother’s political group and other political enemies with no mercy and obtained centralized authority as the most powerful regent of Qing.

-In some historical notes, Dorgon also married Shunzhi’s mother, the Empress Xiaozhuangwen (1613 — 1688).
+In some historical notes, Dorgon also married Shunzhi’s mother, Empress Xiaozhuangwen (1613 — 1688).

-Under the Dorgon’s reign, the Qing’s army kept winning and expanding, while committing many large scale inhuman massacres in some defeated cities.
+Under Dorgon’s reign, the Qing’s army kept winning and expanding, while committing many large-scale inhuman massacres in some defeated cities.
 He also forced every man to shave half of their head and have the braided hairstyle, and millions of civilians sacrificed for fighting against this policy.

 As Qing’s most powerful and contributed regent, Dorgon had been strict, arrogant, and disrespectful to his young monarch.